Historically, the accounting profession has been dominated by men. However, the revolutionary industrial period brought the business closer to women.

 Therese Tucker: The founder of the first accounting software

-Fast forward to the 21st century, and we find Therese Tucker, a tech-savvy female accountant.
-The times when women weren’t allowed to work or study have passed, and women are more powerful than ever.
+Fast-forward to the 21st century, and we find Therese Tucker, a tech-savvy female accountant.
+The days when women weren’t allowed to work or study have passed, and women are more powerful than ever.
 Thanks to her bachelor’s degree in computer science and mathematics, Tucker’s first job was as an engineer who built fault detection firmware for surface ship sonars.

 In 2001, Therese Tucker founded BlackLine, a company that revolutionized financial software for accounting departments.
 It was initially meant to replace Excel and transform accounting into something more comfortable, understandable, and precise.
 Now, BlackLine provides software for over 4,000 companies, including Costco, Netflix, Coca-Cola, and even Google.